 - – All nozzle details have been taken from generic drawing without changes.
 The quantity and location can change within the limits as specified in the separation table.
 Multiple copies of the same generic nozzle are acceptable.
 The derived design drawing replaces the nozzle separation table with actual dimensions.

 - – All nozzles necessary for inspection are kept.

 - – All design conditions are identical to or more conservative than those on the generic drawing.

 - – The support system (horizontal or vertical) is the same as registered.

-- – The derived drawing references the generic drawing so that the CRN validity can be traced.
+- – The derived drawing references the generic drawing so that the CRN validity can be traced by the Authorized Inspector.